 Control Related Restrictive Covenants

-Covenants on control are very embarrassing for the management because it directly impacts the way they have managed the company prior to the debt.
+Covenants on control are very embarrassing for the management because it directly impacts how they have managed the company before the debt.

 - Selection of management team and bringing organizational change in consultation with the bank or financial institution.